-The investigations to date indicates that all practicable avoidance measures have been taken and no further updates can be undertaken without undermining the integrity or viability of the Proposed Action.
+The investigation to date indicates that all practicable avoidance measures have been taken and no further updates can be undertaken without undermining the integrity or viability of the Proposed Action.
+The following measures are being undertaken to mitigate and manage residual impacts.